 The success of the breast reduction surgery consultation depends on your openness and honesty in relation to what troubles you and your expectations of surgery.
-You will be asked questions about your health, desires and lifestyle.
+You will be asked questions about your health, desires and lifestyle to help us determine your breast reduction weight requirements and whether you’d be an ideal candidate.
 Different operations can be tailored to your needs and the potential outcomes and the risks and complications will be discussed with you.

 A consultation regarding the risks and limitations of surgery will help you to choose a procedure that will meet your expectations.
 There are many options such as liposuction only and different ways of placing scars.
 Often both the skin and the breast tissue need to be both lifted and reduced.

 Preparing For Breast Reduction Surgery